-SharePoint training can make you feel like you are prepared for any question.
-The reality is you might not have every question answered or your training might not have gotten every user.
-In a best case scenario, users love your new SharePoint platform and start asking “what else can it do”?
-This is why you need a SharePoint Online site support plan for after you go live.
+SharePoint training can make you feel prepared for any question.
+You might have yet to answer every question, or your instructions might only assist some users.
+In a best-case scenario, users love your new SharePoint platform and start asking, “what else can it do”?
+It would help if you had a SharePoint Online website support plan after you go live.

 Like other projects, tracking your SharePoint migration is a good idea.
-A good starting point is to make a list of everything mentioned in this article and put names and dates on when those items should be done.
+A good starting point is to list everything mentioned in this article and put names and dates on when team members should do those items.
+The platform is more than capable of tracking these details in a task list or a custom list.
+It also helps drive a little adoption and get people to use the great tools within SharePoint.
 We recommend tracking your migration right in SharePoint Online.
-The platform is more than capable of tracking these details in a task list or a custom list.
-It also helps drive a little bit of adoption and getting people to use the great tools within SharePoint.
 Be sure to review the dates assigned frequently.
 Finally, cross-reference your list of risks from above to see if anything new arises.

-The above is a lot of great information.
-The 3 main concepts for a successful SharePoint Online site migration are:
+The above is great information.
+The three main concepts for a successful SharePoint Online site migration are:

 - First, start with who is impacted and involved in the migration.
-This will drive communications and overall complexity
+Users will drive communications and overall complexity.

-- Next, make a list of what needs to be done and who should do it.
-This sets expectations early.
+- Next, list the necessary tasks and who should do them.
+Set reasonable expectations early.

-- Finally, ensure you SharePoint planning is exhaustive before moving into execution.
+- Finally, ensure your SharePoint planning is exhaustive before moving into execution.
 Knowing all the intricacies of a SharePoint migration is key to success.